builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

 ## Real Life Examples

-Costco - Chapter 3
-In-N-Out - Chapter 5
 Allegiant Airlines - Chapter 7
 Chick-Fil-A - Chapter 9

-Toyota Brake Controller - Chapter 4
-737 MAX - Chapter 6
 MIM-104 Patriot Missile Launcher - Chapter 8
 Mars Climate Orbiter - Chapter 10

 ## Did you know?

-Asynchronous, what goes on with async, its a state machine! - Chapter 5, Patterns

-Software is a very immature process, we haven't been doing it for very long

-Software is not a physical science, it's based in math, but does not apply it

 Inheritance vs Encapsulation - not mutually exclusive, Chapter 7 Encapsulation